 No matter which type of cryptocurrency app you need, there are a few things you should look for when you compare all of your options.

-Bitcoin and other cryptocurrency transactions are very difficult to trace.
+Bitcoin and other cryptocurrency transactions are difficult to trace.
 Once you initiate a transaction between wallets, it’s virtually impossible to cancel or get your money back.
-Due to the decentralized nature of the blockchain, it’s also almost impossible to tell who owns which wallet.
+Due to the decentralized nature of the blockchain, it’s also very hard to tell who owns which wallet.
 Some companies are dedicated to connecting investors' identities to crypto wallets, such as Chainalysis.

 An unauthorized transaction from your exchange could have gone down the street or all the way to Australia — there’s no way to tell exactly who’s responsible.
 This makes cryptocurrency the perfect market for criminals, hackers and scammers.
 Before you download any exchange or wallet app, review the company’s safety features.
-Look for two-factor authentication and back-end encryption to keep your coins as safe as possible.
+Look for 2-factor authentication and back-end encryption to keep your coins as safe as possible.
 2 Exchanges that stand out thanks to their security are MoneyLion and IBKR Crypto.